 “I can’t tell you how many countless hours I’ve done running campaigns that don’t work or doing marketing efforts that never panned out, but those that did are the ones that I continued to learn from.
 Great there is lightning in a bottle over here and those that I obviously couldn’t get off the ground: Cool, I’m not doing that again, but that was a good learning opportunity.”

 It’s learning by doing and about never being content with status quo.
-You have come along way already by doing so, and this mindset alone will – after a few failed runs and a ton of practical experience – set you apart from the traditional marketers that are okay with being hunky-dory and average.
+You have come along way already by doing so.
+Your mindset alone will set you apart from the traditional marketers that are okay with being hunky-dory and average.

 Stay tuned for the next blog post in the series of growth hacking with Taylor Ryan or click here to learn more about our Growth Hacking Masterclass at Talent Garden Innovation School.